 👥 Example: A team charter explaining the purpose of and roles within a marketing team.

-This type of internal documentation explains complex technical details, such as software architecture, APIs, and hardware specifications.
+This type of internal documentation explains complex technical details, such as software architecture, application programming interfaces (APIs), and hardware specifications.

 🗒️ Example: A schema document explaining the structure, relationships, constraints, and attributes pertaining to a database.

-Product documentation aims at describing how a product or service will behave from a user’s perspective and outlines its core functionalities and other business-level requirements.
+Product documentation aims to describe how a product or service will behave from a user’s perspective and outlines its core functionalities and other business-level requirements.

 📊 Example: A document encompassing core features, user stories, and navigation paths.
 It can also contain other related product-related business rules, such as user roles and permissions, descriptions of user interface (UI) elements, data management requirements, integration points, security and privacy, etc.